- American Physical Society Sites

 I'm a high school student/grad student/postdoc/faculty member.
 Am I eligible to apply to CUWiP?

 Only undergraduate students who will be over 18 at the time of the conference may apply to CUWiP.
+If you are not an undergraduate student and would like to attend to chaperone your students, volunteer to be speaker or serve on a panel, please contact the site directly.

 I am transgender/gender-fluid/genderqueer/non-binary etc. Can I attend this conference?